nokola/nonaquad/README.md

-# nvg-miniquad
+# nonaquad
-Vector anti-aliased drawing for Android, WASM, Desktop in Rust.
+Vector anti-aliased graphics renderer for Android, WASM, Desktop in Rust, using miniquad.

 This library started as a port of [NanoVG](https://github.com/sunli829/nvg/tree/master/nvg-gl) for [miniquad](https://github.com/not-fl3/miniquad).
 Use this library if you want to draw graphics for a quick experiment (game, paint app, etc.) or if you want to build other libraries on top (e.g. UI library.)